 Setting up places and times without devices helps families connect better.
 Many families keep phones out of bedrooms to help everyone sleep better.
 They also make mealtimes device-free so everyone can talk and be present with each other.

 The most important part is that these rules apply to everyone, including parents.
-When kids see their parents charging phones outside the bedroom or putting devices away during dinner, they learn that these aren’t just rules - they’re family values we all follow together.
+When kids see their parents charging phones outside the bedroom or putting devices away during dinner, they learn that these aren’t just rules, they’re family values we all follow together.

 While we can do many things at once with technology, research shows we do better when we focus on one thing at a time.
-Parents can show this by giving their full attention to what they’re doing - putting phones away during homework help, closing laptops during bedtime or setting specific times to check messages.
+Parents can show this by giving their full attention to what they’re doing: putting phones away during homework help, closing laptops during bedtime or setting specific times to check messages.

 It’s also important to be honest with kids about why we’re using technology.
 When we need to check work emails, explaining why helps kids understand that sometimes we use devices for important reasons, not just because we can’t stop.